lmtkg1992/simple-neural-network/README.md

 # Simple Neural Network

-This is simple neural network for predict output of the function from given training data set.This neural network consists of 3 node as input and 1 node as output.
+This is simple neural network for predict output of the function from given training data set.
+This neural network consists of 3 node as input and 1 node as output.
 The function can be represented as

 ```